 By demanding that Chile "clearly describe what went wrong," Dr. Barume validated IFI's position that a legitimate solution cannot be built on an administrative consultation; it must begin with the formal acknowledgment by the State that the original dispossession of Mapuche lands and territories was a violation of international law and the principle of Pacta Sunt Servanda (Agreements Must Be Fulfilled).
 Without this step, the consultation is merely a tool to perpetuate historical injustice.

-Land Is Not a Commodity: The Special Rapporteur emphasized that land for Indigenous Peoples is NOT a commodity, highlighting that it "goes beyond" a commodity.
-This assertion directly validated IFI's core legal and spiritual critique.
+Land Is Not a Commodity: The Special Rapporteur said, “land for Indigenous Peoples is NOT a commodity”, highlighting that it "goes beyond" a commodity.
+This assertion directly validated IFI's core legal and spiritual arguments.
 Dr. Barume’s statement refuted the legislative measures proposed by Chile in the Consultative process, which promote the "monetization of a collective and spiritual right" (Point 8.5) by offering financial compensation as a substitute for territorial restitution.
 This is why we argue that this approach is a form of covert dispossession, as the Chilean State proposes arbitrary limitations like the "10 hectares per family" standard and offers "alternative monetary reparation"—a transitory good—instead of the inalienable and spiritual link to the past and future of Mapuche culture.

-Therefore, when Dr. Barume emphasized that a stronger right over land is required for the political representation of Indigenous Peoples, he further supported IFI's position that the proposed compensation model violates their right to self-determination.
+Dr. Barume also stated that a stronger right over land is required for the political representation of Indigenous Peoples, further supporting IFI's position that the Chile’s proposed compensation model violates Indigenous Peoples’s right to self-determination.

 This affirmation directly validated IFI's core critique as the Chilean State's Consultation process is a strategy of evasion.
 The Open Letter denounces that the State strategically omits the UNDRIP (the highest standard of consent) and uses vague terms like "genuine dialogue" instead of the binding international term "Consultation" to deliberately "evade the highest and most binding obligation" (Point 2.4).
 This administrative failure has its roots in Supreme Decree No. 66 of 2013 , which institutionalizes the denial of the rights of Indigenous Peoples by allowing the State to declare the Consultation "fulfilled" even without reaching an agreement or obtaining consent (Point 1.1).

-For her part, the ILO Assistant Director-General, Ms. Manuela Tomei, emphasized that ILO Convention 169 is fundamentally a "human rights and peace-building tool" designed to resolve these types of structural and long-standing problems.
+Manuela Tomei, the Assistant Director-General for Governance, Rights and Dialogue at the International Labour Organization (ILO), emphasized that ILO Convention 169 is fundamentally a "human rights and peace-building tool" designed to resolve these types of structural and long-standing problems.
 This declaration reinforced IFI's critique that the Chilean government is exploiting this peace tool by relying on the flawed domestic legislation (Supreme Decree No. 66) to impose an "obligation of means, not results" (Point 1.1).

 The Chilean government's rhetoric to obtain International Endorsement to support the Consultation process confirmed the need for this scrutiny: